DepartmentOfHealth-htbhf/htbhf-applicant-web-ui/README.md

 To easily implement the GOV.UK design system, the app uses Nunjucks as a templating language.
 Visit the website [https://mozilla.github.io/nunjucks](https://mozilla.github.io/nunjucks) for more information and documentation.

 ## Tests
+To successfully run tests (or start the application) you need to set the environment variables in sample.env.

 ### Linting